Dynamic Gossip: Graph characterization of success for LNS

-\begin{proposition} Let $G = (\agents, N,S)$ be a weakly connected initial gossip graph.
-If $N$ is a bush, $\LNS$ is not weakly successful on $G$. \end{proposition}
+\begin{proposition} Let an initial gossip graph $G = (\agents, N,S)$ be a bush.
+Then $\LNS$ is not weakly successful on $G$. \end{proposition}

 \begin{proof} Let $\sigma$ be $\LNS$-maximal on $G$, and let $yr$ and (subsequently) $ur$ be the first two calls in $\sigma$ to the root $r$ such that $y$ and $u$ are in subtrees generated by {\em different} branches to the root.
+We show that $\neg S^\sigma{yu}$.